justimyhxu/MainSubsidaryBNN/README.md

 ## Training

 You will need at least 1x 12GB GPUs to reproduce our result.
 As a layer-wise training method, it requires  N(N is the numbers of binary conv layers ) times  training to get the final pruned model.
 You can definitly implement the whole process into a for loop (especially for very deep networks like ResNet-101).
-However, to better illustrate the pipelien of our method, we explicitly show how to prune each layer here.
+However, to better illustrate the pipeline of our method, we explicitly show how to prune each layer here.

 1. Prepare a normal binary model